 If you return your review form by the given date but the review process continues past the expiry date of your card, the card’s validity may be extended so that you can continue to use it while the review is taking place.
 The extension is on a month-by-month basis so it is advisable to contact the Client Registration Unit to confirm that your card has been extended and continues to be valid.

-To apply for a GP visit card, you use the same application form as for a medical card.
+If you are aged under 70, you use the same application process to apply for a GP visit card as for a medical card.
 As part of the application process for the GP visit card, your entitlement for a medical card will also be assessed.

 Otherwise, you can download an application form for a GP visit card and medical card: